 The studies should elaborate further on the options for change already identified in Resolution 951, identify potential new options and develop an actual programme of work for elaborating solutions on which decisions could be taken by WRC-12.

-Preliminary CEPT position
+CEPT position

-CEPT supports actions to improve the international regulatory framework and recognises the importance of flexibility in allocating frequency bands to services,.
-CEPT supports the principle of increased flexibility while at the same time ensuring compatibility between services.
+CEPT supports the principle of increased flexibility.
+CEPT therefore supports actions to improve the international regulatory framework and increase the flexibility in allocating frequency bands to services, while at the same time ensuring compatibility between services..
 Allocations should be done in the broadest possible way, under technical, operational and regulatory provisions to ensure technology neutrality as far as possible.
-The developed framework under this agenda item should contain necessary regulatory provisions (concepts and procedures) for enhancing the Radio Regulations to meet the demands of current, emerging and future radio applications, while taking into account existing services and usage to allow administrations to implement this flexibility in a timely manner.

 CEPT is of the opinion that only issues that have international implications should be included in the Radio Regulations.

-CEPT recognises the principle that the actual use of a frequency band is to be decided on a national or regional level, in accordance with the Radio Regulations noting that the use of frequencies in some cases is of an international nature or has international implications.
+CEPT supports as part of the outcome of WRC-12 on Agenda Item 1.2:

-CEPT supports a review of the definitions of radiocommunication services in the Radio Regulations in order to increase flexibility in spectrum usage.
-Any change needs to be carefully assessed with the understanding that the current possibilities to operate systems in a given service should not be unduly reduced.
+the adoption of a WRC Resolution on the principles for the allocation of frequency bands based on the contents of Recommendation 34;

-CEPT supports as part of the outcome of WRC-12 on Agenda Item 1.2 the adoption of a WRC Resolution on the principles for the allocation of frequency bands based on the contents of Recommendation 34CEPT also supports as part of the outcome of WRC-12 on Agenda Item 1.2, that the Radio Regulations should contain appropriate provisions to facilitate the notification of FWA stations while maintaining the present-day balance in sharing conditions and coordination procedures with other services, in particular in bands shared with FSS.
-Although the current practice may fulfil these objectives, CEPT proposes amendments to the definitions of the fixed service and fixed station and associated modifications to Article 11.9 and Appendix 4
+that the Radio Regulations should contain appropriate provisions to facilitate the notification of FWA stations while maintaining the present-day balance in sharing conditions and coordination procedures with other services, in particular in bands shared with FSS.
+CEPT therefore proposes amendments to the definitions of the fixed service and fixed station as well as associated modifications to Article 11.9 to retain unchanged the situation in bands shared between FS and space services and Appendix 4.

 CEPT further supports that there is no need to change the Radio Regulations under Agenda Item 1.2 at WRC-12 to respond to the convergence of satellite services.